jeremyschulman/demo-ztpserver/README.md

 a collection of EOS devices using the same EOS software image and configuration file.
 This use-case is not intended for "production" scenarios but rather to simply install EOS images quickly.

+Total time to setup ZTP Server using this repo: 5 minutes.

 # Demo Use Case

     As a network engineer, I need to intall the same version of EOS on all devices in my lab.